In this DIY kayak cart guide, we’ll walk you step-by-step through the process of creating your very own DIY canoe cart.

 Step 2: Apply glue to plugs

-Apply primer or PVC glue to the Ts and plugs.
+Apply primer then the PVC glue to the Ts and plugs.
 You only need a plug on the outer side of the plug, next to the wheel.
 Place the plug inside the outer end of the Ts, one at a time.

 Step 3: Tap plugs into place